Cognitive Behavioral Therapy (CBT) for Teens in Redondo Beach

 Gradual exposure to feared situations.

 These interventions can be used individually or in combination, depending on the individual’s needs and the specific issues they are facing.
+Some CBT treatment interventions may need to be adapted for younger children due to developmental differences, as techniques and effectiveness can vary based on age and cognitive maturity.

-What are the Tools For Tapping Into the Mind-body Connection?
+What are the Tools For Tapping Into the Mind-Body Connection?

 Tapping into the mind-body connection can enhance overall well-being and promote a balanced lifestyle.
 Here are some effective tools and practices: